albihasani94/albihasani94.github.io/_posts/2019-11-02-let-there-be-var.md

 ![how dare you?](/assets/images/how-dare-you-stand-where-he-stood.jpg)

-## The birth of var
+## Life with var

-This type of type inference can only be used for local variables in methods, not fields or method return types.
+Local-Variable Type inference, as the name suggests, can only be used for local variables in methods, not fields or method return types.

 It has been around for some time in Java in some kind.
 You could write code like this with the addition of streams.